Barre Certification Cost: Complete Breakdown by Provider (2026)

 Start teaching quickly.
 The faster you begin earning income, the faster the certification pays for itself.
 At even one class per week ($25–$75/class depending on your market), IBBFA's $599 CBI pays for itself in 2–6 months.

 Claim your directory profile.
-Your IBBFA directory listing is included free — make sure it's complete with your location, specialties, and contact information.
+Your IBBFA directory listing is included free for 2 years — make sure it's complete with your location, specialties, and contact information.
 Studios and clients use the directory to find instructors.

 Use your CEC documentation.
 If you hold ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, or AUSactive certifications, submit your IBBFA CEC documentation immediately.
 This saves you money on separate CE courses you would otherwise need to purchase.

 Consider the Principal Track early.
-If you're building a career (not just adding a side skill), the Principal Track at $1,297 saves $1,299 compared to buying CBI + all 4 specialties separately, and gives you the broadest teaching versatility from day one.
+If you're building a career (not just adding a side skill), the Principal Track at $1,297 saves over $800 compared to buying CBI + all 4 specialties separately, and gives you the broadest teaching scope from day one.

 See All IBBFA Pricing Options